 Gas furnaces with an AFUE rating of 80 percent cost less initially, and are less expensive to install -- perhaps half as much compared to high efficiency condensing furnaces.
 However, if you are especially concerned about pollution, you may prefer a more efficient condensing furnace, which will produce lower carbon dioxide emissions than an 80 percent AFUE furnace.

 Low-, mid- and high-efficiency heating systems are compared here.
 The article also offers advice on choosing the right type of furnace for your home.
 Included is a table with a guide to cost savings when replacing an older furnace.
 This article also details which 30 states have more stringent AFUE requirements.

 Review: Furnaces and Boilers, U.S. Department of Energy, June 24, 2012

-This buying guide from ConsumerReports.org discusses improvements in furnace efficiency over the years.
-It discusses the cost differences between high-efficiency furnaces and mid-range furnaces and factors that may affect the payoff period for a higher-efficiency furnace.
-Unlike other content on this site, this article is available to nonsubscribers.
+This buying guide from ConsumerReports.org discusses improvements in furnace efficiency over the years, including cost differences between high-efficiency furnaces and mid-range furnaces.
+It is available free, even to non-subscribers.

 Review: Gas Furnace Buying Advice, Editors of ConsumerReports.org